 Trails offer people access to Ontario's great outdoors.
-Trails are Ontario's great outdoor recreational playground.
-Most trails require some form of insurance for the user, the builder and the landowner.
-In Ontario insurance keeps trails open.
-Find out more below.
+Most trails or trail activity require some form of insurance for the user, the builder, and the landowner.

-Equestrian? join the Ontario Equestrian Federation and you'll get more than your ride covered!
+- Equestrian? join the Canadian Recreational Horse and Rider Association and you'll get more than your ride covered!

 Status of Insurance for Ontario's Trails